RocketCommunicationsInc/astro/CONTRIBUTING.md

 ## Tooling

 - [Stencil](https://stenciljs.com/) is used to build our web components.
-- [Lerna](https://github.com/lerna/lerna) is used to manage our monorepo.
 - [Storybook](https://storybook.js.org/) is used for our [developer documentation](https://astro-components.netlify.app/).
 - [Playwright](https://playwright.dev/) is used for our e2e testing.
 - [Changesets](https://github.com/changesets/changesets) help us manage our releases.